 Taking the time to draft an effective mission statement moving forward is a smart move.
 Establish a clear mission that defines your driving passion, the actions you’ll take, and the impact you’ll have.
 This will act as a guiding light as you work through all the steps for starting your nonprofit organization— and it’ll keep your vision focused on the bigger picture.

 2. Build your nonprofit’s leadership team.

 Next, build a strong team of leaders to help guide the creation of your nonprofit organization.
-You’re likely already part of a group that shares a vision and has decided to found a nonprofit together.
+You may already be part of a group that shares a vision and has decided to found a nonprofit together.

 The founding participants of a nonprofit organization should include:

 - An executive director

 Nonprofit organizations tend to grow out of existing networks of individuals who are brought together by a common goal or interest.
 If you’re part of a group working together to found an organization, this is where you’ll find these key individuals.